Independence Day (Nigeria): Independence in 1960

 Highlife music was the main genre at Independence Day celebrations, performed by ensembles ranging from large dance orchestras to smaller guitar-based groups.
-Musicians alongside Olaiya included Bobby Benson, Sammy Akpabot, Zeal Onyia, Rex Lawson, Eddie Okonta, and Roy Chicago.
+Musicians alongside Victor Olaiya included Bobby Benson, Sammy Akpabot, Zeal Onyia, Rex Lawson, Eddie Okonta, and Roy Chicago.
 Many highlife artists operated nightclubs, hotels, and sometimes recording or rehearsal spaces.
 Some bands toured internationally, and Nigerian highlife was heard in other West African cities.
 Lyrics from the 1950s and 1960s generally did not address politics directly, instead providing music for social gatherings and public events.
 Performances were given in multiple Nigerian languages including Yoruba, Igbo, Efik, Kalabari, Izon, and Edo, as well as English and Nigerian Pidgin.
 In the North, performers such as Sarkin Taushin Katsina recorded independence-themed songs broadcast on National Broadcasting Corporation (NBC), Kaduna and relayed to Kano.
 Kano State's celebrations included mini-durbars, decorated horse riders, trumpet fanfares, and public performances.
 Dawakin Tofa's trumpet players, after performing at Independence, were later awarded a trip to England by the British Council.
 Some songs created for the occasion were improvised and never recorded; this contributed to the limited archival record of "Independence songs".

 On the eve of 1 October, a Royal Dinner party and a State Ball were held in Lagos, attended by dignitaries from around the world, as part of the Independence celebrations.
-Victor Olaiya, who had performed for Elizabeth II in 1956, was selected with the NBC Dance Band to provide music at the State Ball.
+Olaiya, who had performed for Elizabeth II in 1956, was selected with the NBC Dance Band to provide music at the State Ball.
 The selection of Olaiya led to objections from other highlife bands, resulting in a protest at the House of Representatives in Onikan, Lagos.
 In response, Balewa, through J. M. Johnson, directed that a coalition band perform alongside Olaiya.
 Preparations for Independence included a publicity campaign using radio, newsreels, handbills, newspaper coverage, and performances to promote the programme.

 Nigerian communities abroad also marked the occasion.
 In the United States, students in Minnesota organised a week of activities, including a football match, a dance at Coffman Memorial Union, and an independence dinner in Minneapolis.